BlocProtocol/BLOC-wiki/docs/mining/XMR-Stak-Linux-Guide.md

 12. Check [XMR-Stak Setup and Configuration](#setup-and-config)

-13. If you see something like this, that means it’s working!
+13. If you see something like this, that means it’s working and you are mining BLOC!

 ![XMR-STAK mining BLOC](images/XMR-STAK-ubuntu/mining-xmr-stak-linux.png)